necmik/coffee-shop/README.md

 ## Coffee Shop

-Coffee Shop is a backend for online coffee place startup business project.Its functions are :
+Coffee Shop is a backend for online coffee place startup business project.

+### Core Functions
 * Users can place drinks with toppings orders
 * Each order my have multiple coffees and each coffee may have multiple toppings.
 * Admins can create/update/delete drinks/toppings (AuthN/AuthZ mechanism not implemented, so these APIs are open)
 * Admins have access to the most used toppoings.
+* Admins can get top toppings with parameter
+### Minimum Requirements to build/deploy
 The project was developed with Spring Boot framework and H2 in-memory database for testing/POC purpose.

-### Minimum Requirements to build/deploy
+Minimum requirements for setup are:
 * JDK 17+
 * IDE like Eclipse, IntelliJ or Spring Tool Suite(STS) with Lombok
 * Git